-State and U.S. Citizenship and Immigration Services (USCIS) streamlined the process for derivative family members to continue their visa application after the principal applicant adjusts status in the United States.
+The Department of State and U.S. Citizenship and Immigration Services (USCIS) streamlined the process for derivative family members to continue their visa application after the principal applicant adjusts status in the United States.
 As a result of this change, overseas derivative family members of adjusted principal applicants no longer need to file USCIS Form I-824 in most cases.
-Effective July 20, 2022, State and DHS simplified and streamlined the SIV application process for principal Afghan applicants.
-New Afghan SIV applicants filing on or after July 20, 2022, only need to file one form with State - a revised Form DS-157 - as their SIV classification petition, instead of having to first file Form I-360 - Petition for Special Immigrant Status - with USCIS.
+In addition, effective July 20, 2022, the Department of State and DHS simplified and streamlined the SIV application process for principal Afghan applicants.
+New Afghan SIV applicants filing on or after July 20, 2022, only need to file one form with the Department of State - a revised Form DS-157 - as their SIV classification petition, instead of having to first file Form I-360 - Petition for Special Immigrant Status - with USCIS.
 The National Visa Center (NVC) continues to maintain processing times of 10 business days or fewer to review incoming document submissions in the visa processing stage.

-The Afghan SIV Unit (ASIV) continued to expand its use of advanced analytics and automation to streamline the Chief of Mission (COM) approval process and recordkeeping while maintaining accuracy.
-ASIV continued to train new staff, focusing resources on a backlog at the employment and recommendation letter verifications stage of the process.
-As a result, ASIVs' output increased 37 percent from Q1 to Q2 FY 2024.
+The Afghan SIV Unit (ASIV) continued to expand its use of advanced analytics and automation to streamline the Chief of Mission (COM) approval process